 - Deliver it in a way that’s engaging, energetic and interactive

 You must have a strong internet connection.
-Test the video conferencing service that you will use for your presentation ahead of time.
+Test the video conferencing service that you will use for your virtual presentations ahead of time.
 Record yourself or yourself and a friend on Zoom to test things out.
 If your home Wifi isn’t up to par, get a Wifi booster or directly connect your router to your computer with an ethernet cable using an ethernet/USB connector.

 You have to get a good sound and you have to get a good picture.
 If you’re a speaking professional, you’ll need to invest in professional equipment.
 You’ll need an external webcam and external microphone, the ones built into your computer aren’t good enough.
 Both can be purchased for $50 – $150 each.
 You can get a decent quality home studio set up for a couple hundred dollars, that’s a wise investment for your professional career.